khaledtarek54/CourseManagementAPI/README.md

 # Course Management API

 ## Overview
-This API provides a course management system where trainers can manage their courses, track payments, and generate reports.
+This API provides a course management system using Clean Architecture where trainers can manage their courses, track payments, and generate reports.
 The system allows trainers to authenticate, perform CRUD operations on courses, link trainers to courses, and retrieve basic reports.

 ## Try the APIs
 To access the project swagger without installing the project locally use this link: http://coursemanagementapi.runasp.net/swagger/index.html, and make sure that the link is running on http protocol not https.